AllThingsSmitty/allthingssmitty.github.io/_posts/2026/2026-04-20-why-i-dont-chain-everything-in-javascript-anymore.md

   .slice(0, 5);
 ```

-Nothing here is wrong.
-I wrote code like this all the time.
+Nothing here is wrong, I wrote code like this all the time.
 But this is exactly the kind of thing that feels fine at first, then slowly gets harder to work with.

 ## Chaining is great...until it isn't